1. Introduction

 It is also possible to add personalised consequences as well as impact criteria.

-The same scales are used to process information risk and operational risk; there is simply a difference of interpretation :
+The same scales are used to assess both information risk and operational risk; the difference lies in their interpretation:

 3.4.2.
 Likelihood scale